Wailbak/COVID-19-Project/README.md

 🔍Looking for Python scripts I Used?
 Check them out here: [NoteBook folder](/notebook/)

 🤔Do you preffer seeing the project in a slide show?
-Check it out here: [COVID-19.PPT](https://docs.google.com/presentation/d/1sBG9MKsGrw3QQgLUZGAfSKapKQy75x8y/edit?usp=sharing&ouid=114819652864972852422&rtpof=true&sd=true)
+Check it out here: [Covid-19.ppt] (https://docs.google.com/presentation/d/1sBG9MKsGrw3QQgLUZGAfSKapKQy75x8y/edit?usp=sharing&ouid=114819652864972852422&rtpof=true&sd=true) _(make sure to run it localy on your MS PowerPoint to live better experience)_

 ### Aim of the project :